lirx-js/core/website/blog/2022-08-14/index.md

 ## The answer

-> **Reactive Programing** is the perfect answer to manage streams of data, async flows, and evolving values.
+> **Reactive Programming** is the perfect answer to manage streams of data, async flows, and evolving values.

 With RP, we build streams of values called **Observables**.
 And, we will have an **amazing toolbox** of functions to combine, create and filter any of those streams.